 WEBSTER BOARD OF HEALTH ANNOUNCES PRECAUTIONS FOR WEST NILE VIRUS AND ACTION TO PROTECT THE PUBLIC

 WEBSTER – The Town of Webster is taking steps to reduce the risk of West Nile Virus (WNV) in the community.
-The Massachusetts Department of Public Health has recently identified one positive mosquito sample from the area of Sutton Road.
+The Massachusetts Department of Public Health has recently identified one positive mosquito sample from the area of town north of Club Pond.

 In response to this notification the Board of Health has coordinated with Central Massachusetts Mosquito Control (CMMCP) to spray the area of concern to help mitigate the threat of WNV.
 The spraying will be done today August 2, 2018 after sunset.
 The map and street listing for the spray area can be found at the following website or accessed by calling the Central Massachusetts Mosquito Control Project at 508-393-3055.